ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step08.md

-# Lab: Using the Data Service
+# Lab: Using the Data

 In this lab you will learn how to:

-* inject the service into pages
+* Inject a service into your pages
-* diagnose errors that occur while you are developing your application
+* Diagnose errors that occur while you are developing your application
-* get real data from the service, replacing the fake data from our earlier mocking
+* Retrieve real data from the service, replacing the fake data from our earlier mocking

 ## Injector Error

-Start by injecting the `WeatherProvider` into the current-weather page.
+Start by injecting the `WeatherProvider` into the `current-weather` page.

 ```TypeScript
 import { WeatherProvider } from '../../providers/weather/weather';